 Christmas in Disney World

 If you’re not in downtown Orlando early enough to see the Christmas Tree Lighting Celebration, you can still watch the nightly synchronized music and light show at Lake Eola Park.
 Kids get the chance to meet Santa at The Mall at Millenia and visit the petting zoo at Bethlehem Village.
 Watch the Singing Christmas Trees performances at First Baptist Orlando and go ice skating nearby in Winter Park’s West Meadow.
+Keep reading below to get the full scoop on all the action downtown Orlando has to offer!

 New Years Eve in Downtown Orlando

 Dance the night away on the largest dance floor in Orlando at EVE at Universal CityWalk and enjoy gourmet cuisine while listening to live music in the six party zones.
 The Disney resorts offer various parties catering to kids or adults, so everyone gets a chance to celebrate exactly how they want to.
+Make sure you check out all the details here and get your tickets today.

-January Activities In Orlando
+January activities In Orlando

 One advantage of Florida’s semi-tropical climate is the mild winter weather, so the water parks in the area stay open year-round.
 There are some scheduled closures for routine maintenance, but at least one park is always open, even in the winter.
+There’s always something amazing to do and see at all the great Orlando parks.

 Walt Disney World Marathon